Sreenadh1543/Android-User-Interface/README.md

    **BirthDay Card**

-   Concepts to be explored
+   Concepts to be explored:

+   >

    **Toast Counter**

-   Concepts to be explored
+   Concepts to be explored:

    > View and View Groups